ChromAIca/ChromAIca.github.io/ImagenHub/HumanGuide_Subject-Driven_IE.md

 </p>

 * This is how I would rate them:
-* OutputA: `[0, 0.5] `.
+* OutputA: `[0, 0.5]`.
 SC=0: The subject does not match the token.
 PR=0.5: Some unnatural sense in the background.
 * OutputB: `[0.5, 0.5]`.
-SC=0.5: Some details of the subject does match the token.
+SC=0.5: Some details of the subject do not match the token.
 PR=0.5: Some unnatural sense in the hand.
 * OutputC: `[0.5, 1]`.
 SC=0.5: The subject does match the token, but removing the hand is an unnecessary edit.
 PR=1: It looks real.